What is a good settlement offer, and will I get more settlement money if I hire a personal injury lawyer?

 What should I do with a large settlement check?

-As stated above, for the most part, settlement money is not taxable, however, you should still determine what portion, if any, of your settlement is taxable.
+As stated above, settlement money is not taxable for the most part.
+However, you should still determine what portion, if any, of your settlement is taxable.
 After that, you should create a plan for your settlement.

 Pay Down Debts